-Perhaps it is the very dichotomy between private and public goods that is disabling, particularly in the resulting shift of attention away from concerns about institutional arrangements onto concerns with resource allocation.
 The extent of the public sphere is surely broad and not narrow.
-Most economic activity takes place in organized public arenas.
+Most economic activity takes places in organized public arenas.
 Places of commerce are public arenas.
-A public exists whenever a multitude of people come together.
+A public exists whenever a multiplicity of people come together.
 In many instances, the composition of a public is continually changing, as illustrated by the customers of a retail store.
 And yet those customers do constitute a public.
 Anyone who has been disturbed in a theatre by someone talking nearby can attest that watching a movie in a theater is a public experience, in contrast to watching it at home.
 Similarly, such an archetypical market transaction as eating a meal in a restaurant is a public experience replete with public goods interactions organized contractually.
 For the most part, the organization and governance of a wide variety of publics is secured in open and polycentric fashion, and not through the hierarchical ordering suggested by formulations from the theory of public goods.